jarviscanada/jarvis_data_eng_VandanaDamodara/linux_sql/README.md

 # Test

--The monitoring agent was fully set up and tested on a CentOS 7 virtual machine.
+- The monitoring agent was fully set up and tested on a CentOS 7 virtual machine.
 Testing was performed on a single server computer
-Artificial data were inserted for testing purposes -For the bash scripts, testing was done in the terminal using a command line to ensure everything was running properly.
+Artificial data were inserted for testing purposes

+- For the bash scripts, testing was done in the terminal using a command line to ensure everything was running properly.
+-
--SQL queries were tested using PSQL command line and ensured the result is accurate.
+- SQL queries were tested using PSQL command line and ensured the result is accurate.

 # Improvements

 While this is a perfect monitoring agent to monitor all the activities few improvements that could be made are :

--More variety of hardware usage data could be collected and stored which will give better wider hardware information of node usage.
+- More variety of hardware usage data could be collected and stored which will give better wider hardware information of node usage.

--More Tables could be created to store wider information instead of storing all the usage information in one table.
+- More Tables could be created to store wider information instead of storing all the usage information in one table.

--Periodically taking Backup of Database would help to preserve Data.
+- Periodically taking Backup of Database would help to preserve Data.